davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 ## Static Analysis with Continuous Integration: Code Climate

 Code Climate does not officially support Apex.
-Fortunately, an open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated within Code Climate to apply PMD static analysis in an automated, CI-compatible fashion.
+An open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated within Code Climate to apply PMD static analysis in an automated, CI-compatible fashion.

+Code Climate does provide a low-setup, automated mechanism for running static analysis and tracking flaws.
+Unfortunately, the service is geared towards its own internal engines (which don't support Apex), and its integration with ApexMetrics leaves something to be desired in both user interface and functionality.

+Code Climate requires a `.codeclimate.yml` configuration file.
+This file should be committed to the repository *before* adding the repository to Code Climate, so that the initial run will take Apex settings into account.
+An example `.codeclimate.yml` file is available on a [branch](https://github.com/davidmreed/septaTrains/blob/codeclimate/.codeclimate.yml) of septaTrains.
+It simply disables all build-in checks provided by Code Climate and activates the ApexMetrics engine.

 ## Static Analysis with Continuous Integration: CircleCI